Post

 If it’s an internal tool: you can choose “ Who can access: XXX All users in the same organization” + “Execution identity: Users accessing the web app” for security control.

-After completing the deployment, the “Web App” URL is your web app packaging tool URL, which you can share with team members for use.
+After completing the deployment, the “Web App” URL will be your web app packaging tool URL, which you can share with team members for use.
 (The URL is quite ugly; you can use a URL shortening service to wrap it up, updating the deployment content will not change the URL.)

 The first time you click the Web App URL, you need to agree to the authorization.